Microsoft Negotiations

 For example, a company can register its on-premises servers with Azure Arc to inventory them and apply Azure Policies uniformly (ensuring compliance with security standards across on-prem and cloud).

-This is particularly useful for scenarios where data residency, latency, or regulatory needs require workloads to stay on-premise, without forfeiting cloud benefits.
+This is particularly useful for scenarios where data residency, latency, or regulatory requirements necessitate workloads to remain on-premises, without forfeiting cloud benefits.

 Enterprises adopting Arc often do so to achieve cloud-like agility in their own data centers, unify DevOps practices across hybrid infrastructure, and future-proof their IT operations for multi-cloud expansion.